 If the dragged-in file has a csv extension Curio will ask if it should be converted into a native Curio table.
-If the extension is opml, Curio can convert it to a list or mind map.
-For Curio Standard and Professional customers, if the extension is md or markdown, Curio can handle it as a markdown insert.
+If the extension is opm1, Curio can convert it to a list or mind map.
+If the extension is md or markdown, Curio can handle it as a markdown insert.
 If the extension is a popular mind mapping file format then Curio can convert it into a mind map.
 More details on supported mind map import files are in the mind map section of this manual.